yaasir007/Parkium/README.md

 Rails s.

 ## User Stories
-As a user, I can access parking spaces around the city from home SO THAT I am aware of the parking spaces around me.
+<label>As a user, I can access parking spaces around the city from home SO THAT I am aware of the parking spaces around me.</label>
 As a user, I can search parking by address SO THAT I can get a parking at a desired location.
 As a user, I can search parking by time SO THAT I can get a parking at the desired time.
 As a user, I can visually navigate parking location SO THAT I can browse between parking locations.